+Form for

+recording

+concerns/allegati

+ons of abuse,

-Form for recording concerns/allegations of abuse, harm or neglect
+harm or neglect

-To be completed by the person with the concern Only fill in details that you know - do NOT investigate
+To be completed by the person with the concern

-Date and time of incident/disclosure Name of your organisation/club/group Name of child Date of birth Age Gender Name of parent/guardian of child Contact details (if known) Are you Name & role of person raising the concern: a) reporting your own concerns or b) responding to concerns raised by someone else?
-Contact details (delete as appropriate) Names and details of anyone alleged to have caused the incident or to be the source of any concerns d details of an the incident or yone who has r who shares the Please provide details of the incident or concerns you havinjuries re, including times, dates, o description of any
+Only fill in details that

+you know - do NOT

+investigate

+Date and time of incident/dis sclosure

+Date of A.g.o Gender

+Name of child birth Age Genuer

+Name of parent/guardian of child 1

+Are you

+a) reporting your own concerns or

+b) responding to concerns raised by someone else?

+(delete as appropriate)

+Please provide details of

+he incident or concerns

+ou have, including times,

+dates, description of any

+njuries

 Have you spoken to the child's parents/carers?
 If so, please provide details of what was said.
 If not, please state the reason for this.
-Please note: concerns should be discussed with the family unless: the view is that a family member might be responsible for abusing the child someone may be put in danger by the parents being informed informing the family might interfere with a criminal investigation.
-(If any of these circumstances apply, consult with the local authority children's social care services to decide) Has the situation been discussed with the safeguarding of summarise the discussion fficer?
-Yes/No (delete as appropriate) If so, please After discussion with the safeguarding officer, do you still have child protection concerns?
+Please note: concerns should be discussed with the family unless : the view is that a family member might be responsible for abusing the child someone may be put in danger by the parents being informed informing the family might interfere with a criminal investigation.
+If any of these ircumstances apply, consult ith the local authority hildren's social care ervices to decide) Has the situation been discussed with the safeguarding officer?
+Yes/No (delete as appropriate) If so, please summarise the discussion

+After discussion with the safeguarding officer, do you still have child protection concerns?
 If in doubt you or the safeguarding officer should ring Children's Social Care Services for advice.
 Have you informed the statutory child protection authorities?
-Police: Yes/No Date and time: Name and phone number of person spoken to: Local authority children's social care services: Yes/No Date and time: Name and phone number of person spoken to: LADO: Yes/No Date and time: Name and phone number of person spoken to: Any action agreed with ch nild protection authorities?
+Police: Yes/No Date and time: Name and phone number of person spoken to: Local authority children's social care services: Yes/No Date and time: Name and phone number of person spoken to: LADO: Yes/No Date and time: Name and phone number of person spoken to:

 Where relevant, the reasons why a decision was taken not to refer those concerns to a statutory agency Where relevant, what has happened since referring to statutory agency/agencies?
 Include the date and nature of feedback from referral.
 Any further actions undertaken by you or the organisation e.g. support to the child or family.
-Name of the person completing the report Signature of the person completing the report Designation of the person completing the report Date Time
+Name of the person comple ting the report

+Designation of the person completing the report Date